webrecorder/replayweb.page/docs/docs/develop/embedding.md

 ### Loading Errors

-If you see errors such as `TypeError: failed to load` or similar errors, the issue may have to do with Cross-Origin Resource Sharing (CORS) errors.
+If you see errors related to loading archived items such as `TypeError: failed to load`, the issue may be a result of a CORS error.

 See [CORS Settings](/develop/cors-settings) for more info on how to configure CORS for ReplayWeb.page